How changes in GOOGLE due to the DMA impact your direct channel and what to do to adapt

 Example "hotel + destination" in Google Spain:

-You can read more about this test in the thread: "A temporary Search experiment for hotel results in Germany, Belgium and Estonia".
+You can read more about this test in the thread: "A temporary Search experiment for hotel results in Germany, Belgium and Estonia"

-What impact can these changes have?
+What impact could these changes have?

 Practical recommendations for a hotelier: